project-gutenberg-redesign/gutenberg.org/README.md

 ![new homepage](https://raw.githubusercontent.com/project-gutenberg-redesign/gutenberg.org/master/screens/jpg/home.jpg "New Homepage")

 We gave gutenberg.org a much improved, modern design.
-Nothing should distract from the core, element of the site - the books.
+Because nothing should distract from the core-element of the site - the books.

-Thats why we also added a new kind of search: If you open a website for reading books, you want to tell it what you want to read and it better be as quick as possible ;).
+If you open a website to read a book, you want to get there as quick as possible.
+Thats why we also added a new kind of search: Simply fill in the sentence

+"I want to read ... "

+with whatever you like, be it the genre, the author, release date or reading time and if you know already exactly what you want just type it in and it'll get you there instantly.
-So we placed the search as a prominent element on the main page, capturing the users attention immediatly.
+Given its importance, we placed the search as a prominent element, capturing the users attention immediatly.
-Based on the entries the user did on the search field the site dispays the user then book recommendations.
+Based on the users input on the search field the site displays book recommendations.

 ### One place for both books and audiobooks.